-Pre-test questions will not be scored and the time taken to answer them will not count against examination time.
+Pre-test questions will not be scored.
 The administration of such unscored, experimental questions is an essential step in developing future examinations.
 Pretest questions are new test items that are included to gather performance data in order that PSI and the Commission can determine if the new questions are appropriate to be used as scored questions on future examinations.
 Results of pretest questions will be reported only to PSI and the Commission, and results will be excluded from scoring of the questions that determine whether the candidate passes the examination.
 Pretest questions will appear randomly in the exam, and candidates will not be able to distinguish pretest items from the scored questions.